 Linked investments held for the benefit of policyholders are invested as per the advisers', discretionary investment managers' or policyholders' instructions and underlying investments in policyholders' asset portfolios predominantly include a broad selection of equities, debt securities and property.

-The decrease in policyholder investment return is due to poor market performance over 2022.
+The increase in policyholder investment return is due to improved market performance over 2023 compared to over 2022.